Yoast/wordpress-seo/readme.txt

 Release date: 2023-02-28

+In Yoast SEO 20.2, we've improved our innovative indexables technology.
+We've developed a faster and more reliable way of indexing your site's data.
+In turn, we make better use of this data to improve your site's SEO.
+Find out more about what's new in Yoast SEO 20.2 in [our release post](https://yoa.st/release-28-2-23)!

 #### Enhancements

 * Improves the indexables creation mechanism by avoiding duplicate `unindexed` entries when multiple invalid posts and terms are being used.